 - Your consumer router isn’t providing all that much protection.
 You need it to share your Internet connection, but don’t call it a protection device.
 Most routers have vulnerabilities, and they are being actively exploited, and if this is news to you, that alone is a very good sign your router has an active exploit available for it.

 - Malware is different today.
 The money isn’t in bombarding you with popup and popunder ads every time you blink; the money is in using your GPU to mine bitcoins, or using your IP to DDoS stuff.
 There are people using botnets to extort as little as $300 from companies today.

 - Even worse is banking malware, which sits between you and your bank account, making sure your balances look like they’re supposed to look while emptying it behind the scenes.
 Or malware like Cryptolocker, which encrypts your files, then destroys the key if you don’t pay a ransom.

-For these reasons, I’m actively looking to get away from XP myself.
-There are basic protections built into Windows 7 (and beefed up in 8 and 8.1) that make it a much more hostile environment for malware to survive in, and I want that extra protection–besides still getting regular security updates.
+For these reasons, I won’t go online with XP and long ago migrated away from it.
+There are basic protections built into Windows 7 (and beefed up in later versions) that make it a much more hostile environment for malware to survive in, and I want that extra protection–besides still getting regular security updates.